catrin-is/CI-MS1-Flowing-Chi/TESTING.md

 Users can view testimonial from past customers on the home page

- **As a potential or returning customer I want an easy an accessible way of viewing contact information**
+ **As a potential or returning customer I want an easy and accessible way of viewing contact information**

 Contact information can be viewed in the contact-us page, this is accessible through the drop-down menu